pittgoose/facebook-group-anon/README.md

     1. Enter the email addresses of the moderators who would like to get notified when a new post is submitted.
 Each of these people will get an email whenever someone submits a post.
 1. Leave this script open, and proceed to...

+### 5: Create a form where admins can moderate submissions